Is time more valuable than money?

 Do you pause to think about everything you miss out on only because you’re always in a rush?
 A good cup of coffee, time to exercise, and a healthier way of living, to name a few.

 Rushing is a direct result of poor time management.
-It impedes your decision-making skills, compromises your work quality, and leads to underwhelming performance.
+It impedes decision-making skills, compromises work quality, and leads to underwhelming performance.

-With good time management, you don’t have to rush to get things done.
+You don’t have to rush to get things done with good time management skills.
 As you learn to schedule your days, you don’t feel the need to rush through tasks.
 You take your time and produce quality work.
 You also avoid feelings of overwhelm, stress, and poor focus.

 16. Live a Quality Life